lwcorp/lwmenu/README.md

 #### What is the difference between the 32-bit and the 64-bit version?
 There are no intentional differences.
 Even more so, the 32-bit version can still be used in 64-bit operating systems.
 But the 64-bit version is compiled specifically for such systems.

+#### Can I restore a launched program's settings before launching it?
+Yes, this will allow you to portabilize completely non portable programs.
+See [usage](#usage) how to backup/restore all kinds of settings.

+#### Is there a way to try out deleting/creating leftovers without actually deleting/creating anything?
+Yes, see [usage](#usage) on how to activate simulation mode per item or per the entire launcher.

 #### Must I use menus?
 No, you can uncomment `;skiptobutton=X` to choose a pre-defined button instead of opening the menu.
 For example, `skiptobutton=4` will always launch button 4 without opening the menu.